YangYangMY/SmartParkingVehicleFYP/README.md

  A final year project going under the topic of Smart Parking with Double Parking Tracking System.

 ## Hardware and Software Requirements
-CPU: Minimum of Intel Core-i5
+1. CPU: Minimum of Intel Core-i5
-RAM: Minimum of 16GB RAM
+2. RAM: Minimum of 16GB RAM
-Graphic Card:  MUST HAVE Nvidia Graphic Cards
+3. Graphic Card:  MUST HAVE Nvidia Graphic Cards
-Storage: Minimum of 20 GB free space
+4. Storage: Minimum of 20 GB free space
-Camera: Minimum of 1080p resolution
+5. Camera: Minimum of 1080p resolution
-Software Requirements
+## Software Requirements
-OS: Window 10 and above
+1. OS: Window 10 and above
-Pycharm
+2. Pycharm
-Conda environment (recommended)
+3.Conda environment (recommended)
-Microsoft Excel
+4. Microsoft Excel

 ### CUDA Installation
 Check if your computer has a CUDA-capable GPU.
 You can do this by going to the NVIDIA website and searching for your GPU model.
 If your GPU is listed, then it is CUDA-capable.